RehabEngGroup/BOPS/README.md

 BOPS (Batch OpenSim Processing Scripts)
 =======================================

-BOPS performs batch processing of common OpenSim procedures (**Inverse Kinematics** - IK, **Inverse Dynamics** - ID, **Muscle Analysis** - MA, and **Static Optimization** - SO) and stores output, logging information, setup files, and plots in an ordered structure of folders.
+BOPS performs batch processing of common OpenSim procedures (**Inverse Kinematics** - IK, **Inverse Dynamics** - ID, **Muscle Analysis** - MA, **Static Optimization** - SO, and **Joint Reaction Analysis** - JRA) and stores output, logging information, setup files, and plots in an ordered structure of folders.

-We implemented BOPS using OpenSim APIs, that receive the following information through setup files: (i) weight of each marker (IK); (ii) external loads (ID); (iii) whether moment arms should be computed (MA); (iv) configuration of Static Optimization through the Analyze Tool, and actuators (SO); (v) muscle groups of interest (plotting).
-We provide already few setup files but the user is in charge of defining appropriate configuration for the data.
+We implemented BOPS using OpenSim APIs, that receive the following information through setup files: (i) name and weight of each marker (IK); (ii) external loads (ID); (iii) muscles and moment arms of interest (MA); (iv) static optimization conditions and muscle actuators loads (SO); (v) joints of interest (JRA).
+The user is in charge of defining the appropriate configuration for its data, but we already provide several templates for each setup file to speed up their customization.

-A MATLAB graphical user interface (GUI) is available to customize the execution of procedures.
+A MATLAB graphical user interface (GUI) is available to simplify the execution of procedures.
 The use of the GUI is not limited in selecting the setup files.
-The user can also select: (i) the OpenSim procedures to execute, (ii) the trials to process, (iii) the cut-off frequencies for coordinate filtering, (iv) the coordinates/joint moments/muscles properties to plot and the x-axis label.
+The user can also input: (i) the OpenSim procedures to execute, (ii) the trials to process, (iii) the OpenSim model to use on the simulations, (iv) the cut-off frequencies for the filtering, (v) the residual actuators, (vi) the output variables to plot and the x-axis label.

 BOPS stores its outputs in folders that are automatically created.
 These folders integrate perfectly in the structure provided by MOtoNMS software (<https://simtk.org/home/motonms>).
-We designed the two tools to work in close cooperation to transform the data collected in a motion analysis laboratory in inputs for OpenSim and CEINMS (<https://simtk.org/home/ceinms>) tools.
+We designed the two tools to work in close cooperation to transform the data collected in a motion analysis laboratory into inputs for OpenSim and CEINMS (<https://simtk.org/home/ceinms>) tools.

 ## Latest Version ##
 BOPS is an open project, released under Apache v2.0 License and hosted in [GitHub] [1].